 Naturally, the Kramer family wanted answers.
 Why did this happen?
 How could this have happened?
 But satisfactory answers were not forthcoming, so the family came to us.

 There were three main players in this drama, and instead of accepting appropriate responsibility, all three were busy pointing fingers of blame.
 The company that owned and operated the senior living center denied any responsibility for the failure of the alarm system to perform as promised.
-The company that manufactured and installed the alarm system denied any responsibility for the failure of the EMS response team to make sure it had arrived at the correct address.
-And the company that monitored the alarm system and sent the EMS unit denied any responsibility for the system’s failure to correctly identify Dorothy’s location.
+The company that manufactured and installed the alarm system denied any responsibility for the failure of the EMS response team to make sure it had arrived at the correct address. and the company that monitored the alarm system and sent the EMS unit denied any responsibility for the system’s failure to correctly identify Dorothy’s location.

 With each of the parties refusing to accept responsibility, we filed a civil lawsuit against all three companies.

 Settlement discussions have been under way with the three companies, each of which is finally beginning to cooperate.
-In fact, we’re nearing the point of closure and don’t anticipate this case going to trial.
-And here, that’s a good thing.
+In fact, we’re nearing the point of closure and don’t anticipate this case going to trial. and here, that’s a good thing.
 We think a settlement—without a trial—will be in the best interest of our client because a settlement is the only way to achieve an important condition that doesn’t involve money.

 Salvaging some good through a settlement